GRASP: Geospatial pixel Reasoning viA Structured Policy learning: Method

 If the IoU is greater than $0.5$, the reward is 1; otherwise, it is 0.

-\paragraph{(4) Bbox Distance Reward.} While IoU is useful for evaluating overlap, it can be insensitive to small positional errors and produces a binary signal when used with a fixed threshold.
+\paragraph{(4) Bbox Distance Reward.} Although IoU provides a standard measure of overlap, it is relatively insensitive to small positional deviations and degenerates into a binary signal when applied with a fixed threshold.
 To provide a smoother optimization signal and ensure fairness across different object scales, we introduce a scale-normalized distance reward.
 Let $B_p=(c_x^p, c_y^p, w^p, h^p)$ and $B_g=(c_x^g, c_y^g, w^g, h^g)$ be the center coordinates and dimensions of the predicted and GT boxes.
-The normalized L1 distance is computed as
+The normalized L1 distance is computed as follows:

 where the width and height terms are omitted because their normalization is symmetric to the center offset terms.
-The soft reward is defined as
+The soft reward is defined as follows:

 which decays linearly with the normalized distance.